dsersy/polyp-detector/README.md

     Barcelona, 2016

-2. M. Vodopivec et al., Polyp counting made easy: towards automated scyphistoma census in underwater imagery, submitted to MEPS
+2. M. Vodopivec et al., Polyp counting made easy: towards automated scyphistoma census in underwater imagery, journal submission, 2017

-The code is provided as supplement to the MEPS submission [2] in case an interested party wishes to reproduce the experimental results from the paper.
+The code is provided as supplement to the journal submission [2] in case an interested party wishes to reproduce the experimental results from the paper.
 The accompanying datasets are available here: